-Litter - An Increasing Problem
+Litter - An Increasing Challenge

 The trash littering stream banks and floating down waterways is a result of society becoming increasingly “disposable.”
 Snack food wrappers; Styrofoam cups and fast food containers; plastic bottles, lids, and straws; paper and plastic bags; and cigarette and cigar butts are frequently discarded on concrete or asphalt surfaces.
 When it rains, these items are carried into storm drains, pipes, and culverts by stormwater runoff, then out, completely unfiltered, into creeks, rivers, and bays.